-This equipment uses the USB memory stick as external storage media for storing data and programs.
+This equipment uses the USB flash drive as external storage media for storing data and programs.

+If this media is mishandled or becomes faulty, important data may be lost.
 It is recommended to periodically back up all important data and programs to protect them from being lost accidentally.